 Three different kinds of scales or questionnaires to assess urinary dysfunction in PD were found.
 First, ratings of urinary dysfunction are part of larger and more general scales designed to assess autonomic or non-motor symptoms in PD patients or, second, are contained within larger and generic autonomic function scales that have also been used in PD patients (Table 1).
 In these two scenarios clinimetrics have been performed on the full scale.
 To our knowledge there are no data showing that the items or factors or subcomponents relative to urinary function in these scales/questionnaires have clinimetric strengths.
 General clinimetric properties and time-to-administer of each of them are summarized in Table 2.

 The third category of scales or questionnaires are focused on urinary symptoms, usually designed for primary urological disorders and then applied to PD patients.
 Clinimetric properties and time-to-administer of each of these scales are summarized in Table 3.

+Some sleep questionnaires can be used to assess nocturia and nocturnal incontinence such as the Parkinson’s Disease Sleep Scale.
+However these scales are mainly focused on sleep disturbances and not on urological symptoms and were not considered for further analysis.

 Detailed clinimetric properties of “Recommended with caveats” and “Suggested” scales/questionnaires are given in supplemental material.

 General scales or questionnaires designed to assess autonomic or non-motor symptoms in PD or in general medical conditions